Jurgiel/SimpleWeatherApp/README.md

 # SimpleWeatherApp

 Android weather app written in Kotlin.
+Used third party libs:
+-picasso,
+-retrofit2 with rxjava2
-Used third party libs: picasso, retrofit2 with rxjava2 Used weather api: https://www.aerisweather.com/support/docs/api/
+Used weather api: https://www.aerisweather.com/support/docs/api/

 client_id and client_secret is needed to run app, get it here: https://www.aerisweather.com/account/apps and place your id and secret inside strings.xml